Shirley Booth: Personal life

-On November 23, 1929, Booth married Ed Gardner, who later gained fame as the creator and host of the radio series Duffy's Tavern.
+On November 23, 1929, Booth married Ed Gardner, who later gained fame as the creator and host of the radio series Duffy's Tavern, with Booth originating the role of man-hungry Miss Duffy in the series.
 They divorced in 1942.
 She married William H. Baker Jr., a corporal in the U.S. Army, the following year.
 Booth and Baker remained married until his death from heart disease in 1951.
-She never remarried and had no children from either marriage.
+Booth never remarried and had no children from either marriage.

 For her contributions to the film industry, Booth has a motion pictures star on the Hollywood Walk of Fame at 6850 Hollywood Boulevard.

 After retiring from acting in 1974, Booth moved to North Chatham, Massachusetts, where she lived with her pet poodle and two cats.
 She maintained contact with her friends via telephone and spent her time painting and doing needlework.
 In November 1979, she was inducted into the American Theatre Hall of Fame.
-Booth did not attend the ceremony and the award was accepted on her behalf by Celeste Holm.
+Booth did not attend the ceremony, and the award was accepted on her behalf by Celeste Holm.